junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 "Dean, Dean, slow down."
 Cas reaches him now, grabbing Dean by shoulder.
 "Maybe you want to think about it --"

-"Life is short, Cas, no time to waste, especially for love like this.
+"Life is too short, Cas, no time to waste, especially for love like this.
 I can't bear another minute not being with her."
 Dean looks at him, eyes intense with longing.

 Cas winces, retreating his hand.
 "Ok," he manages, voice tight.
 "I'll come with you then.
 Didn't you say you want to introduce her?"